madmonk97/Finite-Element-Analysis/README.md

 # Finite-Element-Analysis
-Some codes for solving finite element analysis problems using Matlab
+Repo for solving finite element problems using MATLAB computation.